hongyukeji/plugin/plugin_packages.md

 * string _$dir\_name_ - If set it will only return the plugins from the named directory

-__Returns:__ _array_ - an associative array of \Foolz\Plugin\Plugin with the dir name as first key and the plugin name as second.
+__Returns:__ _array_ - an associative array of \Hongyukeji\Plugin\Plugin with the dir name as first key and the plugin name as second.
 Only the plugin name as key if the dir name is set.

 #### ->getPlugin($dir_name, $slug)